-"Glyph" has a number of meanings in different disciplines.
-In archeology, a glyph a written or inscribed symbol.
+The word glyph comes from the French gylphe meaning an "ornamental groove in sculpture of architecture."
+The term "glyph" has a number of meanings across different disciplines.
+In archeology, for instance, a glyph a written or inscribed symbol.
 A good example would be the famous hieroglyphics of ancient Egypt.
 A glyph may be a pictogram, which conveys a particular object or action with a picture.
-Or it may be an ideogram, where the symbol is intended to invoke an idea.
+It can also be an ideogram, where the symbol is intended to invoke an idea.

-The bar across the letter "U" on a "no U-turns" sign is an example of an ideogram; it communicates that a particular action is prohibited.
-A glyph may also convey a sound, and as such, the letters of the alphabet are glyphs.
-Another way to use glyphs for written language are logograms, in which each symbol conveys a single word.
-The images commonly used in texting (emojis) are beginning to become logograms, but as of yet the intent of each symbol is not always clear.
+The bar across the letter "U" on a "No U-turns" sign is an example of an ideogram, as it communicates that a particular action is prohibited.
+A glyph may also convey a sound, just as the letters of the alphabet are glyphs.
+Another way to use glyphs for written language are through logograms.
+A logogram is a sign or character representing a word or phrase.
+Emojis, the images commonly used in texting, are beginning to become logograms; however, the intent of each symbol is not always clear.

 Glyphs in Typography

+Typography is the art style and technique of arranging written words.
+Making the words legible is the key for a designer focusing on this visual component of text.
 In typography, a glyph is the specific shape of a letter in a particular font or typeface.
-The letter "A" looks different as represented by different typefaces—the glyphs vary—but the letter's meaning remains constant throughout various typographical presentations.
+The letter "A" looks different as represented by different typefaces, and the glyphs vary.
+However, the meaning of the letters remains constant throughout various typographical presentations.

 Glyphs for Kids

-Glyphs can be used in the sciences, but also in math and social studies.
+After the picture is completed, the reader of the symbol learns something about the child who created the glyph.
+A legend is also a part of the activity, explaining what each shape or picture used stands for.
+Glyphs can be used in a range of subjects like the sciences, math, and social studies.
 Using glyphs is a great way to teach kids about symbols, which has wide application in various fields of study.